Path-Check/safeplaces-dct-app/README.md

 # Development

-This is a React Native app.
+This is a React Native app version 61.5

+## TODO

+Android is currently being optimized.  iOS will need to be tested, optimized, and prepared for launch.

 ## Requirements